Nkegod/skylineict-cohort21/README.md

-My classes page of corhort 21 as creater by sirmikelson-80599
+My classes page of corhort 21 as design by sirmikelson-80599 using html and css codes.